tech1science1/BMML_FC/README.md

 - Swin-UNet:
   <https://github.com/HuCaoFighting/Swin-Unet.git>

+### /scripts/EqualizedFocalLoss.py, /scripts/FocalLoss.py, and /scripts/DiceLoss.py are used to trianed the DL models.
+### /scripts/TverskyLoss.py are used as Tversky Loss for the DL models.
+Setting alpha = 0.5 & beta = 0.5 makes it the Dice Loss.
+### **RECOMMEND** to get the code from their authors.

 ### Jilin-1 satellite imagery
 The main experiments are conducted on **Jilin-1** high-resolution imagery over coastal salt marshes.